 - cost Free and open to the public

 share with friends

-Join us at Hebrew College for our fifth and final public Rabbinical School-alumni-led talks about the Torah portion of the week as it pertains to our “Seeing Torah” art exhibit on campus.
-The event is free of charge and will be offered in the Ted Cutler Atrium in the lower level of the college on Wednesday, December 8 at 11:00 a.m. with Rabbi Jamie Kotler `16.
+Join us on Zoom for our final public Rabbinical School-alumni-led talk about the Torah portion of the week as it pertains to our “Seeing Torah” art exhibit on campus.
+The event is free and will be offered on Zoom on Wednesday, December 8 at 11:00 a.m. with Rabbi Jamie Kotler `16.

 About Rabbi Jamie Kotler:

-Jamie grew up in Brazil and Mexico, the daughter of Holocaust survivors.
-She attended Brown University (B.A. in Biology), Stanford University (MBA) and the Rabbinical School of Hebrew College where was ordained in 2016.
-Jamie has served as a chaplain.
-She currently serves on the board of Mayyim Hayyim.
+Rabbi Jamie grew up in Brazil and Mexico, the daughter of Holocaust survivors.
+She attended Brown University (B.A. in Biology), Stanford University (MBA) and the Rabbinical School of Hebrew College where she was ordained in 2016.
+Rabbi Jamie has served as a chaplain and currently serves on the board of Mayyim Hayyim.